 - Monitor your response to treatment

-- Adjust treatment based upon laboratory findings and your level of responsiveness
+- Adjust treatment based upon test results and your level of response

-- Order any follow-up testing needed as treatment progress
+- Order any follow-up testing that is required as we progress

-- Work to improve your health as soon as possible
+- Continue to work to improve your health as soon as possible

 Why people choose us?